Community leaders will play a very important role in whipping votes for or against in the same-sex marriage plebiscite.

 Malcolm Turnbull on Tuesday contacted leaders of the Jewish, Indigenous and Muslim communities, seeking to reassure them.

 Malcolm Turnbull is now, it seems, wholly owned by the conservatives in the Liberal Party and their strident media allies.
-His capitulation to them over Section 18C of the Racial Discrimination Act has…
+His capitulation to them over 18C of the Racial Discrimination Act has been as…

 There is concern among some Liberals that the 18C issue will lose them votes in seats with large ethnic communities.